zoujiaqing/Signal-Server/docs/signal-server-configuration.md

 **Installing Signal-Server**

 Installing is the same as ever.
-Install your dependancies (`git`, `java`, `docker`, and `docker-compose`).
+Install your dependencies (`git`, `java`, `docker`, and `docker-compose`).
 Run these for the very lazy (assuming you are using Debian-based because I don't like Amazon Linux):

 ```
 sudo apt update && sudo apt upgrade -y && sudo apt install -y git openjdk-19-jre-headless docker docker-compose